Swedish Meatballs with Sour Cream Sauce

 Step five

-Heat a sauté pan on medium and add olive oil and once that heats up, place the meatballs in the pan and sauté them for 10 – 12 minutes, turning them every once in a while.
+Heat a sauté pan on medium heat.
+Add olive oil, and once that heats up, place the meatballs in the pan and sauté them for 10 – 12 minutes, turning them occasionally.

-(Browning them gives the outsides of your meatballs a firmer texture and a nice flavor, so don’t rush them.
+(Browning them gives the outsides of your meatballs a firmer and crispy texture and a nice flavor, so don’t rush them.
 Once they are done, turn the heat off under the pan)

 Step six

-Gather 3 tablespoons of flour and butter.
-(1)
+Gather 3 tablespoons of all-purpose flour and butter.
+(C)

 Step seven